crucian11/Logic/README.md

 - `LogicExpression next(int maxVarsNumber)` does as same as the `next` method, but it allows you to limit a max amount of variables;
 - `LogicExpression nextEqual(LogicExpression exp)` alters the expression using propositional logic transformation rules;
 - `LogicExpression nextNotEqual(LogicExpression exp)` generates a not equal expression to the passed one;
-- `LogicExpression nextNotEqual(LogicExpression exp, int maxVarsNumber)` does as same as the `nextNotEqual` method with limitation of a max amount of variables.
+- `LogicExpression nextNotEqual(LogicExpression exp, int maxVarsNumber)` does the same as the `nextNotEqual` method with limitation of a max amount of variables.

 Also, there are few additional classes in the library:
-- ExpressionPart represents a single part of logic expression(bracket, operation, operand ect.);
+- ExpressionPart represents a single part of a logic expression(bracket, operation, operand ect.);
 - EOperand is one of the ExpressionPart derived classes, represents a particular operand in logic expression, there's a boolean "value" property that's used in calculate methods;
 - TruthTable represents truth table for a particular logic expression, contains method isTautology() for its further analyzying